ntns/hackernews-reader-cloudflare-workers/README.md

 # hackernews-reader-cloudflare-workers
-A custom HackerNews Reader with help from Cloudflare Workers
+A custom HackerNews Reader to match my Workflow.

+A Cloudflare Worker is used to collect stories from HN on a scheduled basis.

+# Weekend project

+- [X] Basic prototype with CodeSandbox and rss2json
+- [ ] Add VS Code devcontainer
+- [ ] Use create-react-app + copy code from prototype
+- [ ] Add styling with Tailwind CSS
+- [ ] Host on Cloudflare Pages
+- [ ] Add Cloudflare Worker to collect stories on schedule